Parsing and evaluating problems¶

 module.
 This allows mathematical expression formatted in a typical infix format, i.e.,

-how one would regularly write a mathematical expression down, e.g., x * 2 - y
+how one would regularly write a mathematical expression down, e.g., x * 2 - y, to the MathJSON

 format: